ekkyarmandi/reid/documents/docs/passing-captcha.md

     - Copy the obtained `cf_clearance` value for Bali Realty into the `BALIREALTY_COOKIES` variable in your `.env` file.
     - **Crucially**, copy the `User-Agent` string provided by the `CF-Clearance-Scraper` tool into the `USER_AGENT` variable in your `.env` file.
 The user agent used to get the cookie _must_ match the user agent used by the scraper.

+      2.1. **Test the Cookies (Optional but Recommended):**

+    - Before running the full spider, you can verify your `cf_clearance` cookie and `User-Agent` in the `.env` file are working correctly.
+    - Run `python reid/balihomeimmo_test.py` to test the Bali Home Immo configuration. - Run `python reid/balirealty_test.py` to test the Bali Realty configuration.
+    - A successful test should typically print a `200` status code and the title of the test page, indicating Cloudflare access was granted.

 3.  **Local Execution:**

     - These two spiders _must_ be run locally.
 The `cf_clearance` cookie is tied to the IP address and user agent used to obtain it, making it incompatible with the standard cloud-based proxy setup.